biocorecrg/RNAseq_course_2019/docs/module3.md

 *Low counts
 *High dispersion values

+* **log2 fold change**
-*log2 fold change (MAP=Maximum A Posteriori estimate of dispersion).
-A positive fold change indicates an increase of expression while a negative fold change indicates a decrease in expression for a given comparison.
+A positive fold change indicates an increase of expression while a negative fold change indicates a decrease in expression for a given comparison.<br>
 This value is reported in a logarithmic scale (base 2): for example, a log2 fold change of 1.5 in the "Ko vs Wt comparison" means that the expression of that gene is increased, in the Ko relative to the Wt, by a multiplicative factor of 2^1.5 ≈ 2.82.

+* **pvalue**
-*pvalue: Wald statisticial test p-value: Indicate whether the gene analysed is likely to be differentially expressed in that comparison.
-The lower the more significant.
+Wald statisticial test p-value: Indicates whether the gene analysed is likely to be differentially expressed in that comparison. **The lower the more significant**.

+* **padj**
-*padj: Bonferroni-Hochberg adjusted p-values (FDR): the lower the more significant.
-More robust that the regular p-value.
+Bonferroni-Hochberg adjusted p-values (FDR): **the lower the more significant**.
+More robust that the regular p-value because it controls for the occurrence of **false positives**.

 * Running the R script from the command line